 You feel exhausted all the time.
 You feel run down.
 You are always ready for a nap.
 Ironically, when you try to sleep you may not be able to, only making your fatigue worse.
 Or maybe you're getting plenty of sleep and still feeling fatigued, due to the constant emotional strain of grief.

-Yes, for real, you’re body can start to hurt.
-You are experiencing the weight of a constant stress, you are fatigued, you may not be sleeping, you’re body is tense.
-It is not uncommon for people to describe generalized muscle aches in grief, sometimes so severe it feels like the flu!
-Research has even found that grief “aggravates” symptoms of physical pain in older adults.
+It is not uncommon for people to experience generalized muscle aches in grief, sometimes so severe it feels like the flu!
+You are experiencing the weight of constant stress, you are fatigued, you may not be sleeping, you're body is tense.
+Research has even found that grief "aggravates" symptoms of physical pain in older adults.

 Tightness in the chest, shortness of breath

-Tips: check out tips for coping with anxiety in grief, as well as some general relaxation approaches like meditation and deep breathing.
-Learning breathing techniques can be helpful and calming not just with tightness and shortness of breath, but in many difficult and stressful situations.
+Tips: Look into tips for coping with anxiety in grief, as well as some general relaxation approaches like meditation and deep breathing.
+Breathing techniques can be helpful and calming not just with tightness and shortness of breath, but in many difficult and stressful situations.
 Lastly, check out our post on coping with grief triggers.

-Yes this is a type of ache/pain, but it is a very specific and very common type.
-The most common source of headaches is stress and, as you well know if you’re reading this, grief is one, huge, immense, life-encompassing stressor.
-The constant tension that comes with grief can be a source of chronic headaches.
+Yes, this is a type of ache/pain, but it is a very specific and very common type.
+Stress is the most common source of headaches and, as you well know if you're reading this, grief is one, huge, immense, life-encompassing stressor.

-Tips: there are a lot of lists out there for managing tension headaches, though many only scratch the surface (think cool compresses and an ibuprofen).
-This list goes a bit deeper than some we’ve seen and may be a good place to start.
+Tips: There are a lot of lists out there for managing tension headaches, though many only scratch the surface (think cool compresses and ibuprofen).
+This list goes a bit deeper than some we've seen and might be a good place to start.